-Meghan Markle Fast Facts
+Duchess Meghan Fast Facts

-Here is a look at the life of former actress Meghan Markle, fianc-e of Great Britain's Prince Harry.
+Here is a look at the life of former actress Meghan Markle, the Duchess of Sussex, wife of Great Britain's Prince Harry.

 Birth place: Los Angeles, California